Keith-S-Thompson/the-flat-trantor-society/README.md

 compose them as Markdown, then copy-and-paste the generated HTML into blogspot.

-Future posts (once I get around to writing them):
+Future posts (once I obtain the proverbial Round Tuit):

 - Where should the Control key be located?
 Almost all modern computer keyboards put the Caps Lock key directly to the left of the 'A'